pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 Before you start working with watsonx Orchestrate, you need to make sure you have installed the ADK (Agent Development Kit), which is a comprehensive set of CLI utilities and Python modules that enables you to create, test, and deploy agents and tools for watsonx Orchestrate.

-Luckily, we can also ask Bob to help us with that!
-Let's start a new task for this.
+You can do this manually or you can ask Bob to help you with that!

 **Prompt for Bob:**